 - Freezer: Similar to freezing apples, you’ll want to pre-freeze your pineapple chunks separately so they don’t stick together.
 Then, place chunks of pineapple in a freezer-safe container and store for up to 6 months.

-Pineapples are a great source of vitamin C and manganese, plus they’ll make any smoothie (like anti-inflammatory turmeric smoothies) or bowl of oatmeal (you have to try pina colada overnight oats) feel like a tropical getaway!
+Pineapples will make any smoothie (like anti-inflammatory turmeric smoothies) or bowl of oatmeal (you have to try pina colada overnight oats) feel like a tropical getaway!
 What’s your favorite way to eat pineapple?

 How to Ripen a Pineapple in One Day